This article was last updated by on

 Most indoor plants thrive best when kept in an indirect sunlit place, and your Watermelon Peperomia is one of them.

-Generally, Large Watermelon Peperomia loves bright indirect sunlight for 5-6 hours.
-But exposing them to direct sunlight is a big no.
+Generally, Large Watermelon Peperomia loves bright indirect sunlight for 5-6 hours at a temperature of 60-80°F.

-The ideal place for your Watermelon Peperomia is north or east-facing windows with sheer curtains.
+The ideal place for your plant is north or east-facing windows with sheer curtains.

 As most of the light is received through the south-facing window, you can place your plant about 4-5 feet away from it.